 - Tell your kids you love them and they’re incredible people.
 Encourage them, praise them.
 Let them know that you’re a safe place to fall and be interested in them.
 If they’re looking for this acceptance and can’t find it with you, someone else can easily step into that role.
 Trust me when I tell you that I KNOW that that sounds like a relief sometimes.
 There are days, sometimes weeks, when I wish they’d stop talking to me about Ninjago, football, and whatever else.
 But then I take a deep breath or two and remember that it’s good that they talk to me.
 It’s good.
 And if they tell me about the little things, hopefully they’ll tell me about the big things too.

 - Encourage positive self images.
 Each of us is perfect in our own way, no matter how imperfect we may be.
 Some may be tall, others short.
 Some may be good at math, others brilliant on a skateboard.
 Some may run fast, while others create masterpieces with a paintbrush.
 Some girls develop C-cups in 5th grade, others barely have a cup size at all, even by adulthood.
 When it comes to our kids, no matter what’s going on in their little lives, no matter how inadequate they feel – reassure them.
 Encourage them to see how worthy they are, how respected they are.
 Love them*.
-But this isn’t relevant only to our kids.
+This isn’t relevant only to our kids.
 Think about the friends in your life who feel inadequate too.
-Bolster them too.
+Bolster them as well.
 Everyone can use a reminder that they are enough.
-And confidence is sexy to our partners, to the people who love us, but it’s a deterrent to predators.
+Confidence is sexy to our partners, to the people who love us, but it’s also a deterrent to predators.

 So, educate, talk, converse, get on a soap box, chat – prevent sexual assault.
 But, also, listen.
 The best communication flows both ways.